josephorellana/demo-with-cakephp/README.md

 # Demo With CakePHP
-This is a demo application using CakePHP
+This is a demo MVC application using CakePHP 3.8.

+This application allows you to create users, courses and enroll users in courses.

 ## Demo